 Check payments should be made payable to Stillman College and mailed to: Stillman College

 Business Office 3601 Stillman Blvd.
-Tuscaloosa, AL 35401-2618
+Tuscaloosa, AL 35401-2618 mail must be accompanied by the complete name, student ID, and address of the student for whom the payment is intended.

 (Do not send cash in the mail)